 Monitor Your Credit and Accounts

-Another new thing that I just heard of is when nefarious players open new lines of credit in your name, then slowly build that credit.
-You may be thinking “hey, this is the Santa of identity theft, they are actually helping me out!” but that’s not the case.
+Another new thing I just heard of is when nefarious players open new lines of credit in your name, then slowly build that credit.
+You may be thinking, “Hey, this is the Santa of identity theft.
+They are actually helping me out!” but that’s not the case.

 Freeze Your Credit

 Freezing your credit can be annoying, but it’s also one of the best ways to prevent identity theft.
 If your credit is frozen, no one can open new lines of credit in your name, including you.